tardate/LittleArduinoProjects/Electronics101/Power/SwitchModePowerSupplies/BasicBuckAvrControl/README.md

 Conclusion?

-* idealised theory can predict basic behaviour, but in order to calculate actual real-world performance it is essential to accomodate non-ideal component characteristics
+* idealised theory can predict basic behaviour, but in order to calculate actual real-world performance it is essential to accommodate non-ideal component characteristics
-* ltspice simulation is actually very good for predicting real-worl performance
+* ltspice simulation is actually very good for predicting real-world performance

 ### Next Steps / Improvements

-* High duty cycles will cause an initial undamped overvoltage spike.
+* High duty cycles will cause an initial undamped over-voltage spike.
 This can be avoided by gradually ramping up the duty cycle.

 * Add feedback control